Probate Registry opening hours are between 9.30am-4.30pm

 A grant is required when a third party (e.g. Land Services SA, nursing homes, banks, company share registries etc) will not release the asset without a formal grant from the Probate Registry.
 The grant provides assurance to the third party of the appointment of the legal personal representative.

 Some third parties will release an asset without the need for a grant.
-You should contact each third party and find out whether a grant is required to release the asset.
+You should contact each third party to ascertain whether a grant is required to release the asset.

 The nature and extent of the assets of the deceased